lemotdesign/one-click-hugo-cms/site/content/post/what-kind-of-wood-do-termites-eat.md

 ---
-title: "What Kind of Wood do Termites Eat?? "
+title: What Kind of Wood do Termites Like to Eat?
 date: 2023-10-13T03:48:54.190Z
 description: >
   Termites absolutely relish timber!
 They've mastered the technique of breaking